PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: PI-Whisper Design

 \subsection{Overhead Parameter Calculation}

-To calculate the highest possible overhead $P_{\text{total}}$ of the PI-Whipser components, we use Equation \ref{eq: param} where $P_{\text{enc}}$\footnote{It would be $P_{\text{enc}}$*$|\mathbf{C}|$ if each encoder is separated.
+To calculate the highest possible overhead $P_{\text{total}}$ of the PI-Whipser components, Equation \ref{eq: param} can be used as an estimate, where $P_{\text{enc}}$\footnote{It would be $P_{\text{enc}}$*$|\mathbf{C}|$ if each encoder is separated.
 In this paper, we consider the encoder to be shared across all classifier heads.} is the size of the CNN encoder, $P_{\text{h}}$ is the size of the classification head, $|\mathbf{C}|$ is the number of LoRA profile libraries, $P_{\text{pro}}$ is the size of each LoRA profile, and the summation counts all profiles in all libraries.

 This equation captures both settings regardless of whether the characteristics of the individual are known.
 In the Known Characteristics setting, there is no need for the classifier and hence the $P_{\text{enc}}$ and $P_{\text{h}}$ can be set to zero.
-We will elaborate in Section \ref{sec:experiments} on the concrete parameter overhead and inference delay of the proposed framework.
+We will elaborate in Section \ref{sec:experiments} on the concrete parameter overhead and inference delay of the proposed system.